square/square-python-sdk/doc/models/update-break-type-response.md

 # Update Break Type Response

 A response to a request to update a `BreakType`.
-The response contains the requested `BreakType` objects and might contain a set of `Error` objects if the request resulted in errors.
+Contains the requested `BreakType` objects.
+May contain a set of `Error` objects if the request resulted in errors.

 ## Structure